 Establish an Escrow Account – If you haven’t already done your research about what to know about title companies, the short version is that they are a neutral third party that will help keep funds safe and distribute them appropriately at the end.

 Choose the right homeowners insurance – How much coverage you do you want?
 You’ll need to think about the structure of the home, coverage for your personal belongings, and any liability insurance.
-Your title company likely has a partnership with one of the following groups: State Farm, Progressive, USAA, etc.

 Step 10: Sealing the Deal